 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that grants to students the right to inspect, to obtain copies, to challenge, and to a degree control the release of information contained in their education records.
 FERPA and its regulations are very lengthy.
-For that reason SMU has issued guidelines that are available to students in the Division of Enrollment Services, Policy 1.18 of the University Policy Manual, accessible on SMU's Intranet, also discusses this law.
+For that reason SMU has issued guidelines that are available to students in the Division of Enrollment Services.
+Policy 1.18 of the University Policy Manual, accessible on SMU's Intranet, also discusses this law.

 In general, no personally identifiable information from a student's education records will be disclosed to a third party without written consent from the student.
-Several exceptions exist, including these selected examples: (1) Information defined by SMU as "directory information" may be released unless the student sends to the Registrar a written request that it be withheld; and (2) information may be released to a parent or guardian if the student is declared financially dependent upon the parent or guardian as defined by the Internal Revenue Service Code.
-A parent or guardian wishing to have access to a student's education records must provide to the University Registrar a completed "Declaration of Dependence For Purposes of Obtaining Student Education Records," available in the Registrar's Office.
-PLEASE NOTE: The old form, Parental Certification for Purposes of Obtaining or Releasing Student Academic Data, is no longer valid.
+Several exceptions exist, including these selected examples: (1) Information defined by SMU as directory information may be released unless the student sends a written request to the registrar that it be withheld; (2) information authorized by student through Access.SMU Self-Service; and 3) information may be released to a parent or guardian if the student is declared financially dependent upon the parent or guardian as defined by the Internal Revenue Service Code.